mathiatt04/computational_physics/cahn-hilliard/README.md

 ![Mixing, interface and total energy alongside mass conservation](energy-and-mass-conservation.png)

-Both energies fall as the system separates into domains and seeks to minimise its free energy, while the total mass (right) stays numerically constant throughout — the conservation law proved analytically in the report holds in the simulation to floating-point precision.
+Both energies fall as the system separates into domains and seeks to minimise its free energy, while the total mass (right) stays numerically constant throughout.
+The conservation law proved analytically in the report holds in the simulation to floating-point precision.
 The full spatial evolution is rendered as an animation inside the notebook; a static frame doesn't do the pattern justice, so it's worth opening `cahn_hilliard.ipynb`